Bumgarner breaks hand when hit by line drive, needs surgery - Philly

 CARDINALS 5, METS 1

-Michael Conforto went 1 for 4 as a designated hitter in his first big league game action since surgery Sept.
+Michael Conforto went 1 for 4 as a designated hitter on his first big league game action since surgery Sept.
 6 to repair a tear in the posterior capsule in his left shoulder.

 PHILLIES 8, PIRATES 2